Skip to content

 A: The CBE Mentor Program provides a handbook that suggests a long list of discussion topics and activities.
 It also helps you define your goals for the mentorship.

-Q: I’m unable to attend the kick-off event on November 8.
+Q: I’m unable to attend the kick-off event in November.
 Can I still have a mentor?

 A: Absolutely!
-We’ll help you connect with your mentor regardless if you can attend the kick-off event.
-Students are advised to sign up for the program by October 28 in order to be matched with a mentor.
+We’ll help you connect with your mentor regardless of whether you can attend the kick-off event.
+We still recommend that you sign up for the program by October 30 to help us find the best match for you.

 Further questions from students or mentors